ProDriveIT/NMW/CIT Deployment/AVD_CIT_QUICK_START.md

 **Available Scripts:**
 - `install-m365-apps.ps1` - Installs/updates Microsoft 365 Apps for Business (system-wide)
-- `install-onedrive-per-machine.ps1` - Installs OneDrive for all users (system-wide)
+- `install-onedrive-per-machine.ps1` - Installs OneDrive for all users (system-wide).
+Note: OneDrive auto-signin and SharePoint sync are handled by Intune configuration profile when using enable-mdm-enrollment.ps1
+- `configure-onedrive-auto-signin.ps1` - Configures OneDrive for automatic sign-in using Azure AD SSO (alternative to Intune profile, not needed if using Intune)
+- `configure-outlook-cached-mode.ps1` - Configures Outlook Cached Exchange Mode optimized for AVD (must run after M365 Apps installation)
+- `enable-mdm-enrollment.ps1` - Enables automatic MDM enrollment for Intune (required if using Intune configuration profiles for OneDrive/SharePoint)
+- `configure-fslogix-tray-startup.ps1` - Configures FSLogix tray application to run at user logon (provides system tray icon for FSLogix status)
+- `configure-windows-installer-rds-compatibility.ps1` - Enables "Turn off Windows Installer RDS Compatibility" policy (prevents RDS compatibility fixes for applications)
+- `disable-power-options.ps1` - Removes and prevents access to Shut Down, Restart, Sleep, and Hibernate commands (essential for AVD security)
 - `optimize-microsoft-edge.ps1` - Configures Edge policies for optimized AVD performance
 - `install-winget.ps1` - Installs Windows Package Manager (winget) if not already available
 - `install-chrome-per-machine.ps1` - Installs Google Chrome for all users using winget (system-wide, sysprep-compatible)
 - `install-adobe-reader-per-machine.ps1` - Installs Adobe Acrobat Reader DC for all users using winget (system-wide, sysprep-compatible)
-- `install-datto-rmm-stewart-co.ps1` - Installs Datto RMM agent for Stewart & Co client
+- `install-datto-rmm-stewart-co.ps1` - Installs Datto RMM agent for Stewart & Co client. ⚠️ **Client-specific**: Create a customized version for each client with their specific Datto RMM download URL
 - And more scripts in `scripted-actions/custom-image-template-scripts/` directory

 ## Next Steps